smolquants/y2k-audit-2022/audit/insurance-pricing.md

 - Hedge vault depositors do not know how much size they are actually covered for at time of purchase, which is an issue if hedgers are using the insurance as a hedge on a fixed stablecoin portfolio size
-- Y2K should consider implementing a binary option AMM for price discovery, where minters of the risk token (binary put) provide liquidity post-mint and hedgers simply buy the newly minted token from the AMM
+- Y2K should consider implementing a binary option AMM for price discovery, where minters of the risk token (binary put) provide liquidity post-mint and hedgers buy the newly minted token from the AMM

 ## Background